cloudancy/CloudancyWordPress/README.md

-# WordPress compatible with Cloud Foundry
+# WordPress compatible with Cloudancy

 Steps to get the application to run: